Zapped!: Plot

 Over the weekend, Barney, Peyton, and Bernadette go to a pre-graduation celebration at an amusement park, during which Peyton challenges Jane's boyfriend, Robert Wolcott, to a beer-drinking contest and a carnival game that Peyton ends up winning.
 While on the Tilt-a-Whirl, Barney increases the speed of Robert's compartment, causing him to vomit and lose the bet.
 That night, Peyton brings Jane home and seduces her by pretending to act older and more mature.
 Meanwhile, Barney and Bernadette have dinner and talk about former crushes.
 The pair spend the next afternoon together in the park before returning to Barney's lab, where they make love.

 At school on Monday, Jane admits that she regrets having sex with Peyton and returns to her boyfriend.
 Robert, however, invites Peyton to a casino-themed college fraternity party with the hopes of winning the money that he owes him for the drinking contest.
 Peyton begs Barney to attend so he can manipulate the roulette wheel, but Bernadette becomes angry that he would use his powers to gamble.
 Meanwhile, Mrs. Updike convinces Principal Coolidge to respond to a personal advertisement in the newspaper to meet a woman for a date.

-At the restaurant, Principal Coolidge discovers that his date is Rose Burnhart, and the two finally succumb to their long-time attraction by having sex under the table.
+At the restaurant, Principal Coolidge discovers that his date is Mrs. Burnhart, and the two finally succumb to their long-time attraction by having sex under the table.
 During the fraternity party, Barney attempts to manipulate the roulette ball, but struggles.
 He realizes Robert is manipulating the wheel himself by using a button to make it stop, and Barney's attempt to balance out the cheating causes a commotion among the guests when he accidentally levitates the entire wheel.
 When Bernadette refuses to answer his telephone calls, he spends the night in his laboratory drinking whiskey.
 Hung over the next morning, he apologizes to Bernadette and arranges to meet her at the prom that evening.
 Before he leaves for the dance, however, Mrs. Springboro hires two priests to perform an exorcism on her son, and Barney uses his ventriloquist dummy to chase them around the house so he can get away.